ch-e-mistry/automatic-game-server/README.md

 ### Usage

 Change your directory to the vagrant folder (in IDE / terminal) and execute `vagrant up` command which will create a virtual machine based on configured "Vagrantfile".
+After that you can connect to your dedicated Counter Strike: Global Offensive server in `192.168.56.56` address, port 27015 (default).

 ## Describe files